stefanch/sGDML/README.md

 $ pip install -e .
 ```

-Using the flag ``--user``, we can tell ``pip`` to install the package to the current users's home directory, instead of system-wide.
+Using the flag ``--user``, you can tell ``pip`` to install the package to the current users's home directory, instead of system-wide.
 This option might require you to update your system's ``PATH`` variable accordingly.

 ### Optional dependencies